datastax/ai-chatbot-starter/README.md

 ### Embedding documentation into a table

-Documentation (provided as a list of web urls in the `config.yml`) can be ingested into a database using the following command `python data/compile_documents.py`.
+Documentation (provided as a list of web urls in the `config.yml`) can be ingested into a database using the following command `PYTHONPATH=. python data/compile_documents.py`.